refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 ## Creating pages

-### refine
+### Refine

-Creating new pages in refine is really simple thanks to its built-in command `create-resource`.
+Creating new pages in Refine is really simple thanks to its built-in command `create-resource`.
 Since it's targeted at CRUD apps, the user is allowed to choose what type of pages to generate via flags `list`, `create`, `edit` and `show`.

-To get an overall insight into how the new pages are created in refine, we will first create a page that lists the content.
+To get an overall insight into how the new pages are created in Refine, we will first create a page that lists the content.
 Run the command `npm run refine create-resource products -- --actions list` in your terminal.

 Navigate back to your project file tree and you will notice that a new folder `pages` was created.
 Inside it, there is a route-specific folder `products` that includes files `index.ts` and `list.tsx`.

-Open up the `list.tsx` file and you will notice refine has even designed the `Inferencer` component that will automatically help you to design the views for resources based on the data structure:
+Open up the `list.tsx` file and you will notice Refine has even designed the `Inferencer` component that will automatically help you to design the views for resources based on the data structure:

 ```typescript
 import { IResourceComponentsProps, GetListResponse } from "@pankod/refine-core";